Coronavirus (COVID-19) Testing Locations

 2. An AHN Express Care

-Visit one of our seven Express Care locations to be evaluated by a provider and then get tested, if necessary.
+Visit one of our seven Express Care locations to be evaluated by a provider and then get tested, if indicated.
 No appointment is needed.
 View our Express Care locations and hours

-Keep in mind, if you simply need a Coronavirus test — because you’re not feeling well or you’ve been exposed — it’s better to call your doctor or visit an AHN Express Care rather than the emergency department.
+Keep in mind, if you simply need a Coronavirus test — because you're not feeling well or you've been exposed — it's much faster to home test, call your doctor, or visit an AHN Express Care rather than the emergency department.

 Have questions about testing?
 We have answers.